 In the 18th century the Corporation cast its jealous eye on the South Fields, then in the hands of the borough freemen.
 As a way of establishing a claim on the South Fields, in 1785 the Corporation laid out Queen’s Walk, later renamed New Walk.
 It was a twenty feet wide gravel promenade from Belvoir Street to the racecourse on the site of Victoria Park.

 Bigger landmark buildings draw the walker’s eye along the line of New Walk.
 Holy Cross Priory was extended a number of times and only completed in 1958.
-The Museum was built in 1836 as a nonconformist school and became the town’s museum in 1849.
+The Museum (renamed New Walk Museum and Art Gallery) was built in 1836 as a nonconformist school and became the town’s museum in 1849.
 St Stephen’s Church has perhaps the strangest history.
 It was built originally on London Road and moved to New Walk in the 1890s to make way for the expansion of the railway station.
 The 20th century brought additions to the buildings of New Walk in a variety of styles; a process which still continues.

 As building proceeded spaces were reserved for small parks along the length of New Walk.
 Museum Square first appears on a map in 1844 and De Montfort Square followed soon after.
 The Oval was laid out 1866, formed by eliminating a kink in the historic line of the promenade.